coderefinery/2023-03-21-workshop/content/questions/day4.md

     - Agreed - I as a visual artist do not allow it yet I have no control over it and am forced to remove my art from the internet in that case.
     - There are ethical concerns about AI training materials, but it's not clear/decided yet if it violates copyright.
 Court cases are coming and decisions may be different in different regions.
 "Style" is not copyrightable (and shouldn't be - copyrighting "style" would be a disaster for artists)
     - To me there is a big difference between another artist being inspired (who has learned how to draw) versus an ai scraping and people who cannot draw  running away with images that seem to be created by said artist whose work has been scraped.
 That is disrespectful to the artist to say the least.
         - Yes, but that's an ethical stance - ethics and legality are related but not the same, and it's not always possible or desirable to legislate ethics.
 If "style" becomes copyrightable, entire genres of art are in danger.
 So I would hesitate to confidently declare that AI training violates copyright while these issues are still legally undecided - calling it "unethical," sure.
-(Although personally, I think the AI images generally only look like actual artists' work if viewed in tiny thumbnails where it's mostly a color impression - the quality as art is usually...not good)
+(Although personally, I think the AI images generally only look like actual artists' work if viewed in tiny thumbnails where it's mostly a color impression - the quality as art is usually... not good)

 87. Are there licenses that claim that linking to libraries constitute derivative work of the linked code?
 Is it generally safe to assume that linking to libraries is safe for your code's license?
     - Good question and may be beyond us answering.
 The GPL license says that linking can be a derivative work, if what you make is very closely connected to the thing you are linking to (has the API guided what you make?).
 You are probably too small to worry too much, but worth thinking about if you use GPL libraries.

 88. What does it mean, if I write Copyright 2023?
-How important is it to inlcude a year.
+How important is it to include a year.
 Under which conditions should I update the year/year range?
-    - What you decleare (unless you say it's licensed) doesn't matter, still copyrighted.
+    - What you declare (unless you say it's licensed) doesn't matter, still copyrighted.
 Having an accurate notice would help if you ever wanted to bring action against someone using your stuff... thus why large companies care so much about this.

 89. So If I use the algorithm from a paper and i write a code about it, can I have problems with copyrights? (+1)
     - No (which means yes, you can re-write it).
 At least that's the line.
-You can find many re-implementations because of this.  (if algorithm was patented, which is rare, then it would matter)
+You can find many re-implementations because of this. (if algorithm was patented, which is rare, then it would matter).

 90. What is copyleft?
     - Term invented for "opposite of copyright": if you use my code you *have* to license whatever else you make under the same license.
 To keep derivatives free.
-    - legal jujitsu - using the copyright system against itself (in a way) - invented by people who disagreed with copyright... copyleft licenses are 'viral' in that they spread their properties through 'infection' (preventing derivative works from being more strongly licensed)
+    - legal jujitsu - using the copyright system against itself (in a way) - invented by people who disagreed with copyright... copyleft licenses are 'viral' in that they spread their properties through 'infection' (preventing derivative works from being more strongly licensed).

 91. what is the difference between the proprietary licenses and open source licenses?
     - proprietary = fully owned, no permissions.
 We use it to mean things you can't reuse, modify, share.